 I can tell you this: panic disorder symptoms are treatable without medication for most people.
-For extreme cases I recommend talking to your doctor before you do anything else.
-If left untreated, severe panic disorder can lead to depression.
+For extreme cases, I recommend talking to your doctor before you do anything else.
+If left untreated, the severe panic disorder can lead to depression.

 Panic disorder symptoms aren’t as scary as they seem.
 And once you remember that the cycle is just a habit like any other, you can start taking control of your panic attacks and putting a stop to them.

 Are you still suffering from panic disorder when you don’t have to?

 If your answer to the above question is yes, I strongly recommend that you try Panic Away.